maksim-vonseleu/maksim-vonseleu/README.md

 ---
 ## 🎯 Why I’m here

-I’m looking for my first role in data analytics — ideally something where I can apply analytical thinking and technical tools to real-world problems.
+I’m looking for my first role in data|BI analytics — ideally something where I can apply analytical thinking and technical tools to real-world problems.
 I’m open to opportunities across different industries and care more about creating impact than chasing buzzwords.